Frequently Asked Questions

 EnergyPro requires that you input your air conditioner cooling capacity at the AHRI rating condition of 95 degrees F dry-bulb outside air, 67 degrees F wet-bulb entering air.
 Typically, design conditions for your building will be different.
 Changes in outside design conditions and indoor entering air conditions will result in a different overall capacity for your system than the value you specified in the library.

-The latest version of EnergyPro can read version 8 files.
-Older files should be loaded and saved in version 8 then read into version 9.
+The latest version of EnergyPro can read version 8 and newer files.
+Files from V7 and older should be loaded and saved in version 8 then read into the newest version.